R-A-exe/eat-da-burger/README.md

 ## Description

-A simply website that allows users to add a burger type and switch it to the "devoured" side.
+A simple website that allows users to add a burger type and switch it to the "devoured" side.
 The website uses the technologies below.

 ### Tech